gitlabhq/gitlabhq/doc/ci/environments.md

 ## Working with environments

-Having configured environments, GitLab provides many features to work with them.
-These are documented below.
+Once environments are configured, GitLab provides many features for working with them, as documented below.

 ### Viewing environments and deployments

-A list of environments and deployment statuses is available on project's **Operations > Environments** page.
+A list of environments and deployment statuses is available on each project's **Operations > Environments** page.

 For example: